cairo-book/cairo-book/src/ch02-02-data-types.md

 {{#include ../listings/ch02-common-programming-concepts/no_listing_40_fixed_size_arr_type/src/lib.cairo}}
 ```

-Here, `u64` is the type of each element.
-After the semicolon, the number `5` indicates the array contains five elements.
+In the type annotation `[u64; 5]`, `u64` specifies the type of each element, while `5` after the semicolon defines the array's length.
+This syntax ensures that the array always contains exactly 5 elements of type `u64`.

-Fixed size arrays are useful when you want to hardcode a potentially long sequence of data in directly in our program, for example to <complete sentence>.
+Fixed size arrays are useful when you want to hardcode a potentially long sequence of data directly in your program.
 This type of array must not be confused with the [`Array<T>` type][arrays], which is a similar collection type provided by the core library that _is_ allowed to grow in size.
 If you're unsure whether to use a fixed size array or the `Array<T>` type, chances are that you are looking for the `Array<T>` type.

-However, fixed size arrays are more useful when you know the number of elements will not need to change.
-For example, if you were using the names of the month in a program, you would probably use a fixed size array rather than an `Array<T>` because you know it will always contain 12 elements:
+Because their size is known at compile-time, fixed-size arrays don't require runtime memory management, which makes them more efficient than dynamically-sized arrays.
+Overall, they're more useful when you know the number of elements will not need to change.
+For example, they can be used to efficiently store lookup tables that won't change during runtime.
+If you were using the names of the month in a program, you would probably use a fixed size array rather than an `Array<T>` because you know it will always contain 12 elements:

 ```rust
 {{#include ../listings/ch02-common-programming-concepts/no_listing_41_fixed_size_arr_months/src/lib.cairo:months}}